London to host ATP Tour Finals through to 2015

-LONDON (Reuters) - London will host the ATP World Tour Finals through to 2015 after the men’s tennis governing body announced a two-year extension to the current deal on Wednesday.
+LONDON (Reuters) - London will host the ATP World Tour Finals through to 2015 after the men’s tennis governing body announced a two-year contract extension on Wednesday.

 The iconic O2 Arena on the banks of the River Thames has staged the season-ending showpiece since 2009 and the original five-year deal was due to run out in 2013.